jennybc/happy-git-with-r/12_connect-ssh-keys.Rmd

 # Set up keys for SSH {#ssh-keys}

-Anmol6 to PR from MDS setup.
+*instructions via RStudio and the shell to go here*

-In the meantime, there are good instructions here at the end of the section on initial set up:
+In the meantime, please see RStudio instructions here at the end of the section on initial set up:

 http://r-pkgs.had.co.nz/git.html#git-init